-In this tutorial, we will add two distinct devices: The camera itself, our ESP32-CAM hardware, and a software called “MQTT Explorer”, which we will be using to trigger the camera and to view the payloads that are going through our Hub.
+In this tutorial, we add two distinct devices: The camera itself, our ESP32-CAM hardware, and a software called “MQTT Explorer”, which we use to trigger the camera and to view the payloads that are going through our Hub.

 Enter a name for the first device, in our case,

 camera.
 For this tutorial, we allow insecure connections to make it easier.
 In a production environment you should always deny insecure connections for security reasons.
 Click Add a Device to your Hub to add the device:

 Click Add a new Device and repeat the steps above for the second device, called

 Click Close once the device is added.
 Your Hub should now have two devices: